-8012.10.1 Access
+8012.9.1 Access

 Stormwater facilities shall be designed to allow heavy equipment access for maintenance and operation.
-Maintenance access roads shall be a minimum of 14-feet wide and have a minimum inside curve radius of 30-feet conforming to Detail 5 of the Design Manual, Access Roads and Turnarounds.
-Unless otherwise approved in writing, longitudinal slope shall not exceed 10% for access roads and 15% for ramps into ponds.
-At a minimum, 8-inches of compacted 3/4-inch Minus Crushed Aggregate shall be installed.
+Maintenance access roads shall be a minimum of 14-feet wide and have a minimum inside curve radius of 30-feet conforming to Detail 3 of the Design Manual, Access Roads and Turnarounds.
+Unless otherwise approved in writing, longitudinal slope shall not exceed 10% for access roads and 15% for ramps into basins.
+At a minimum, 8-inches of compacted 3/4-inch Minus Crushed Aggregate shall be installed on the maintenance access road.
 The compacted subgrade shall be approved by the ACHD Inspector prior to placement of the gravel section.

-Curb cut driveway approaches with min.
-6-inch thick concrete per ISPWC standards shall be required for maintenance access on urban streets.
+Curb cut driveway approaches with a minimum of 6-inch thick concrete per ISPWC standards shall be required for maintenance access on urban streets.
 A curb cut is required for both 3-inch rolled curb and 6-inch standard vertical curb.

-8012.10.2 Easements
+8012.9.2 Easements

 Stormwater easements shall be provided for access to stormwater facilities located on private property.
 The size of the easement shall be dictated by working needs.
-In general, the easement shall be 20-feet wide for pipes, offset 5-feet from center of the easement.
-Ponds and subsurface facilities require an easement over the area of the facility plus a minimum 10-foot perimeter.
+In general, the easement shall be 20-feet wide for pipes, with the easement centered over the pipe.
+Wider easements may be required for deep pipe installations.
+Basins and subsurface facilities require an easement over the area of the facility plus a minimum 10-foot perimeter.
 Easement areas shall remain free of all encroachments and obstructions, including fences, trees, and other landscaping features unless otherwise approved in a License Agreement.